davidomid/SourceMapSecurity/README.md

 - (optional) Generate source maps which contain the contents of the original source files, instead of just listing the file names of the source files and deploying those too.

 ## Installation
-- SourceMapSecurity is available from nuget.org.
+- SourceMapSecurity.Core is available as a NuGet package from nuget.org: https://www.nuget.org/packages/SourceMapSecurity.Core

 ## How to use
 All you need to do is add this middleware to your *Configure* method in the *Startup* class.